DAQ Home > Stationary Source Compliance > Open Burning

 There are three ways to complete the open burn permit application:

-- Internet - The open burn permit application can be completed online by clicking here.
+The open burn permit application can be completed online.
 Completing this form online is the easiest and fastest way to complete the open burn permit application.
 An electronic copy of the application is automatically submitted to the county or municipal fire authority upon completion.

-- Telephone - An applicant can call the DAQ at (801) 536-4000 and complete the open burn permit application process over the phone.
+An applicant can call the DAQ at 801-536-4000 and complete the open burn permit application process over the phone.
 A DAQ inspector will ask the applicant for the required information and complete the application in just a few minutes.

-To contact the Division of Air Quality with questions or complaints, please call (801) 536-4000 or visit the following web links:
+Contact the Division of Air Quality with questions or complaints:

-To access the online open burn permit application Click Here
+Access to the online open burn permit application.